-If your BaZi chart states that Water is your destructive element (忌神) and your believe in the above logic, well, good luck to you because you’re walking bad luck.
+If your BaZi chart states that Water is your destructive element (忌神) and you believe in the above logic, well, good luck to you because you’re walking bad luck.
 The human body 60% water.

 Has anyone ever questioned where these associations came from and how they are assigned?
-I don’t know about you, but I’m someone who likes to ask “why” and get to the bottom of things, and to see so many other ‘practitioners’ out there advocating that colours can bring you good luck prompted me to really dig deep and explore how these beliefs just seemed to have risen out of nowhere.
+I don’t know about you, but I’m someone who likes to ask “why” and get to the bottom of things, and to see so many other ‘practitioners’ out there advocating that colours can bring you good luck prompted me to dig deep and explore how these beliefs just seemed to have risen out of nowhere.

-Life Is Will Never, Ever Be That Simple
+Life Will Never, Ever Be That Simple

 I always say this – life’s not that simple and it’s very naive to think that we somehow have the ability to influence the forces of nature by using colours.
-To think that one’s life can turn around using colours instead of using self-awareness and improvement is very naive, and in my opinion, has no place in metaphysics.
+To think that one’s life can turn around using colours instead of using self-awareness and improvement is very naive and in my opinion, has no place in metaphysics.
 The only credit I’d give to colours is that it has a psychological effect and invokes certain moods or emotions, albeit subtly.
 If colours really had some magical effect, our ancestors would have already documented this and wrote about this in the past and everyone’s lives would be perfect.
 Of all the Chinese classics I’ve read, there is no documentation of colours being some form of cure or remedy to life’s challenges.

 I’ve said this before and I’ll say it again: Only someone with a Category 4 chart would believe life’s so simple that colours have some profound impact on your life.
 The successful people I’ve met in my life will not have such a childish mindset.
 It’s not just about colours.
-Do you really think just by wearing a jadeite necklace or whatever it is, you will suddenly attain success and it’s the kind of success that only experience, humility and hard work can bring?
+Do you really think just by wearing a jadeite necklace or whatever it is, you will suddenly attain success and it’s the kind of success that only experience, humility, and hard work can bring?
 You can’t turn into the world’s best trader, investment analyst, doctor or lawyer just because you wear something.
-Perhaps you just need a little bit more faith in yourself.
+Perhaps you need a little bit more faith in yourself.
 That’s all!
-You don’t have spend thousands just to get a temporary psychological boost.
+You don’t have to spend thousands just to get a temporary psychological boost.

 This is actually the most simple and logical way of explaining this whole fiasco plaguing Chinese metaphysics.
-Colours are but an abstract way of representing something, and in metaphysics it’s associate with the 5 Elements and the cardinal directions.
+Colours are but an abstract way of representing something, and in metaphysics it’s associated with the 5 Elements and the cardinal directions.
 Let me make it extremely clear (again) that the 5 elements we see in metaphysics is not literally the wood, metal, fire, earth or water you see in day-to-day life.
 It’s a way of representing how energy grows, moves and dissipates.
 You can see it as a way of describing the natural cycle of life and death as well.
 Let’s take Wood for example:

 The birth cycle of the 5 elements are as such: Metal=>Water=>Wood=>Fire=>Earth.
 Note that I’m disregarding which elements comes ‘first’.
 There are such debates in the Chinese classic but it doesn’t matter for now.

-There are of course other ways of explaining how these associations came about.
-One other reason is that when maps were being developed in Chinese way back during the 4th century, these colour associations were already there but bear in mind the colour associates on maps is derived from what I explained above too and is not exactly arbitrary.
+There are, of course, other ways of explaining how these associations came about.
+One other reason is that when maps were being developed in Chinese way back during the 4th century, these colour associations were already there but bear in mind the colour associated on maps is derived from what I explained above, too and is not exactly arbitrary.
 This was even applied to religion – have you ever heard of 四大天王 or Four Heavenly Kings?
-No, not the singers from Hong Kong damn it – I’m referring to the gods in Buddhism or what they call the Caturmahārājakayikas which are seen as the protectors who watch over each cardinal direction of the world.
+No, not the singers from Hong Kong damn it – I’m referring to the gods in Buddhism or the Caturmahārājakayikas which are seen as the protectors who watch over each cardinal direction of the world.
 You’ll realize the colour associations are similar.
 The colour associations are different in the Tibetan version of things though which is interesting.
 Why?
 Because how do we then decide which is the ‘true lucky colour’ for someone with a certain BaZi chart?
 Do I apply the lucky colours of the Chinese?
 Or do I apply the lucky colours of the Tibetans?
 Is it really a universal law or a cultural and historical thing?

 What I’m trying to say here is that these colour associates are a reflection of our rich history and culture.
 That’s it.
 There is no magic.
 I wear my ‘unlucky colours’ to work, to sleep and to the gym, but I’d like to think I am doing pretty well.
 If lucky colours are expected to uplift our lives so much, wouldn’t our unlucky colours make our lives come crashing down too?